foreverfighter/coding-for-non-coders/README.md

 [Tutorial](https://shapeshed.com/unix-exit-codes/)

-A number from 0-255 returned to the shell after a program ends.
-On Unix-like systems, 0 represents success and any number from 1 to 255 for anything else.
+A number returned to the shell after a program ends.
+0 indicates that the program ran successfully.
+On Unix-like systems, it goes up to 255.
+On Windows systems, it goes up to 15999.

 Exit codes can be interpreted by machine scripts to adapt in the event of successes of failures.
 If exit codes are not set the exit code will be the exit code of the last run command.